 - Hugh Lee Mordaunt (1865 - before 1915), the eldest of the brothers who moved to Africa, was born in Islington, London.
 He was baptised in St Mary, Hornsey Rise, London, on 13th May, 1865.
 In the 1871 census (page 2 and page 1 ) he was staying with an unmarried aunt, his mother's sister, in Earls Colne, Essex.
 He then disappears from the official records in the UK and, like his younger brother, he went to South Africa and farmed in Swaziland.
 He married Beatrice Thompson (1878 - ?), born in Derby, in Durban in 1897.
 Hugh died in Nairobi and Beatrice afterwards married a Captain Ansell in 1915.

 - Herbert Mordaunt (? - 1962/63).
-I was delighted to be contacted by Melanie Malema, Herbert's grandaughter, who informed me that he had four children with his first wife, Flora Dlamini, the daughter of a European lady and a Swazi prince..
+I am still a little confused as to the order of the birth of his children and to which mother.
+I was delighted to be contacted by Melanie Malema, Herbert's grandaughter, who informed me that his first wife was Flora Diamini (Diamini is the name of the Swazi royal family), the daughter of a European lady and a Swazi prince.
 Melanie is one of her granddaughters.

 I was also delighted to be contacted by Professor Sarah Mkhonza, now of Cornell University, Ithaca, NY, who told me that Herbert had had a farm in Swaziland that is now Mkhaya reserve in KaMkhweli.
 Sarah's mother worked for Herbert and Sarah was born on the farm.
 His workers gave him the African name Ndlumhlophe.
 He married an Afrikaner, Poppy.
 He later left the farm and moved to Natal.
 Sarah's mother remembered two sons of Herbert whom she called Yooyoo and Kukus.